Deterministic Networking: The Missing Layer in AI-Ready Infrastructure

 Deterministic Networking: What It Actually Means

-Deterministic networking is not a single feature; it is a rigorous design philosophy.
-In AI infrastructure, it requires:
+Deterministic networking is not a single feature — it is a rigorous design philosophy that must be enforced at every layer of the AI infrastructure stack.
+In practice it requires:

 - Symmetric Leaf-Spine Topology: Ensuring every node is equidistant with zero internal fabric oversubscription (1:1 ratio).